 1. Just breathe

 The first stage of awareness is just noticing your breath and realizing when you are holding it and when the instructor cues ``find your breath” and you realize you have stopped breathing completely.
-You have stopped breathing because you are in an uncomfortable shape or anxious to move on to the next posture.
-Holding the breath has the opposite effect of what we want yoga to bring to your life.
-Holding your breath or stressed shallow breaths are what we are trying to correct.
+You have stopped breathing because you are in uncomfortable shape or anxious to move on to the next posture.
+Holding the breath has the opposite effect of what we want yoga to bring to our life.
+Holding your breath or stressing shallow breaths is what we are trying to correct.
 Noticing this pattern in your practice is the first step to overcoming this tendency.

 2. When to inhale and when to exhale

 Inhale when you expand or lengthen the body (ie. Urdhva Hastasana or Mountain pose) and exhale as you fold or compress (ie. Uttanasana or forward fold).

 My personal “Aha” moment happened when practicing breath-connected movement during Surya Namaskar A or Sun A. Check out this video (Sun A starts at the 16:13 minute mark) and practice until you can feel this in your body and mind.
 If you lose breath along the way then, reset and repeat until you have it down.